kevintpeng/Learn-Something-Every-Day/UWaterloo/CS247: Software Engineering Principles.md

 - improve developer productivity
 - `g++ -5 -std=14 -Wall`
 - overloading vs overriding
+- modular design and separate compilation streamlines the build process, and allows for parallel engineering and code reuse
+- dependency graphs can contain cycles, and this can be avoided using forward declarations
+- Makefiles can be used to derive header dependencies

 ### C++
 - Inheritance `class Base{}; class Derived : public Base {};`